nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb-refactored.rst

 like "event-sourced aggregate" but with some important differences.
 And it introduces the notion "group", which is a collection of many enduring objects that can also make decisions which affect the whole group.
 The more general abstraction that has been derived from the previous example is the notion of a decision-making "perspective".
-A "perspective" is a selective view of the past, that can also be the ground for making new decisions.
-Here, a projection of a set of decisions already made, the forms a decision model with which a events can be generated.
+In general, a "perspective" is a selective view of the past, an apprehension of decisions already made, at the beginning of the process of creating a new decision.
+Here, a "perspective" is a projection of a selection of "decision" events already recorded, that forms a decision model with which a new event can be generated.

 Of course, this is just one possible "higher level" style for coding a DCB application.